How will new IP legislation affect rights holders?

 Patents for inventions, improvements, industrial models and drawings are valid for 10 years from the date of grant, while introductory patents are valid for five years from grant.

-A patent that has lost validity through failure to pay an annuity may be reinstated only once, provided that the owner asks the Industrial Property Registry Office for reinstatement within three months of expiry.
+A patent which has expired for failure to pay an annuity may be reinstated only once, provided that the owner asks the Autonomous Service of Intellectual Property (SAPI) for reinstatement within three months of expiry.

 Since Venezuela joined Mercosur, there has been much expectation regarding the impact that this initiative may have on IP issues.
 This has encouraged the government to develop and adopt norms in line with Mercosur regulations, such as Mercosur Resolution 8/95 on the Harmonisation Protocol for Mercosur Regulations Regarding Intellectual Property in Relation to Geographical Indications and Designations of Origin.